 The only major health care reform since Medicare was the enactment of the Affordable Care Act (ACA), commonly known as Obamacare, under the administration of Barack Obama in 2010.
 This bill created a marketplace where individuals could buy health insurance and provided subsidies to help lower-income individuals pay for it.
 It also established penalties for employers who failed to provide insurance and individuals who failed to buy it.
 However, it didn’t guarantee coverage to all Americans.

 Obamacare was a compromise that neither the left nor the right was entirely happy with.
-Polls from the Kaiser Family Foundation (KFF) show that the program has never enjoyed support from more than 53% of Americans, and Republicans are particularly likely to oppose it.
-Republicans in Congress have been attempting to repeal it ever since its passage, usually with a promise to replace it with a better plan but no details about what that plan would look like.
+Polls from the KFF show that the program has never enjoyed support from more than 55% of Americans, and Republicans are particularly likely to oppose it.
+Republicans in Congress have been attempting to repeal it ever since its passage, usually with a promise to replace it with a better plan but without consensus about what that plan would look like.
 With no replacement for the ACA, repeal efforts failed, and the program has remained in place.

 It’s in this context that the idea of single-payer coverage is coming up again under a new name.
-Polls from KFF show that Americans react more favorably to the name “Medicare for All” than they do to “single-payer,” probably in part because it’s easier to understand.
-The term “single-payer” doesn’t make it clear how the program works, but Medicare is a concept most Americans are already familiar with, so the idea of everyone having Medicare is easier for them to grasp.
+Public opinion polls from the KFF show that Americans react more favorably to the name “Medicare for All” than they do to “single-payer,” probably in part because it’s easier to understand.
+The term “single-payer” doesn’t make it clear how the program works, but Medicare is a concept most Americans are already familiar with, so the idea of everyone having Medicare is easier to grasp.

 Medicare for All vs. Systems in Other Countries